Find online courses made by experts from around the world.

 We suggest you to sign up with PubNub and go to admin console where you will get Subscribe key and Publish key which you need to replace in our code.

 Once you start your Java program, it will be able to send data via your PubNub cloud to the my_channel which is a default channel given to you when you sign up with PubNub on trial basis for free.

 The front end UI5 code will be able to get push notifications from the PubNub cloud, if you subscribe to the same channel with the same keys in which the Raspberry Pi is publishing the data.

 For now we are only displaying the sensor data in console and the communication are in real time.

-SAP Experts - SAP Services, SAP Consulting, SAP Education, with more than a decade of experience in enhancing and implementing cutting edge technology for major European industries, some of them includes big Fortune 500 names.
+30+ Years of combined experience in Services, Consulting and Education.
+With more than a decade of experience in enhancing and implementing cutting edge technology for major European industries, some of them includes big Fortune 500 names.

 We believe that sharing makes the World a better place.